manu9278/Useful-Tools-for-Students/README.md

 ## ChatGPT

 **ChatGPT** is an artificial intelligence chatbot developed by OpenAI.
-I is designed to understand human language and generate human-like response in text form.
+It is designed to understand human language and generate human-like response in text form.

 It can: